obsidian-tasks-group/obsidian-tasks/docs/Reference/Scripting Details/Task Properties.md

 This documents all the available pieces of information in Tasks that you can access.

 > [!warning]
-> Tasks does store other data, but we only guarantee future support for the data items listed here.
+> Tasks does store other data, but we only guarantee future support for the data items listed here without warning.

 ## Values for Task Statuses